TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 <div class="lesson-note" markdown="1">

 Comments prevent the browser from interpreting lines as code, and are wrapped between specific tags.
 CSS uses `/*`as an opening comment tag and `*/` as a closing comment tag, while HTML and JavaScript have their own syntax.
-Commented out lines of code can be 're-enabled' simply by removing the comment tags surrounding the code.
+Commented out lines of code can be 're-enabled' by removing the comment tags surrounding the code.

 </div>